oulianov/blog/docs/optimization.markdown

 x: 1, y: 99, Solution is: 99
 ```

-When I saw this, my mind was blown, and OR Tools became my favorite tool for modelling insane problems.
+When I saw this, my mind was blown, and OR Tools became my favorite tool for modelling the insane business requirements the project manager kept coming up with.

 ### What's the difference between CP-SAT and Linear Programming?

 In Linear Programming, the goal is to describe your function as a linear one, aka a matrix $$A$$.
 Then, you're looking for the vector $$x$$ that minimizes $$Ax$$ according to some constraints.
 The easiest way to solve the problem is to perform operations on rows of $$A$$, as if you were solving a linear system.

 By contrast, SAT is a different world.
 The problem is reframed as solving boolean expressions, such as `(X and Y) or (X and (not Z))`.
 This is done by exploring a graph of those clauses.
+You may find value in the talk [Search is Dead, Long Live Proof](https://people.eng.unimelb.edu.au/pstuckey/PPDP2013.pdf) that talk about this.

 From what I understand, CP-SAT combines those two approaches with tons of heuristics to solve very diverse problems, very efficiently.
 A cost of this approach is that CP-SAT doesn't support decimal numbers, for example.

-I won't lie, learning material around CP-SAT is quite scarce and not as welcoming as other modules.
+I won't lie, learning material around CP-SAT is quite scarce and OR Tools may not look as welcoming as other modules.
+Despite being around since 2011 and extremly performant, it's still niche.

-- If you're a search expert, you may find value in the talk [Search is Dead, Long Live Proof](https://people.eng.unimelb.edu.au/pstuckey/PPDP2013.pdf).
 - If you're starting out, [the CP SAT primer](https://d-krupke.github.io/cpsat-primer/07_under_the_hood.html) by Dominik Krupke is a great place to start.
 And I wish it existed when I started working on this EV project!
 - If you're looking for tips and tricks, I created [a repository with multiple notebooks](https://github.com/oulianov/cp-sat-fun) exposing various tricks I used during my EV project - some undcoumented.
+- And here is a [compilation](https://github.com/google/or-tools/discussions/4237) of many relevant resources to dive deepr.

 But the all-knowning, infinite, omniscient source of knowledge around CP-SAT is no one than [Laurent Perron](https://www.linkedin.com/in/laurentperron/?originalSubdomain=fr), the author of CP-SAT, OR Tools, and current Google tech lead of operations Research.
 If you're searching for questions online about OR tools, he's likely to be the one directly answering.
 On [the OR Tools Discord](https://discord.gg/ENkQrdf), he's extremly reactive and always super sharp.